Generalized Composition via Nerves: Models and Algebra: Comma-composers

 which we will denote by $C^x$.

 We will verify the unsurprising fact that $C^x$ is a simplicial set analogous to the nerve of $x \downarrow C$ whose face and degeneracy maps are those of $C$ restricted to those not involving the subface $x$.
-(Theorem \ref{C^x-is-simplicial-set}, page \pageref{C^x-is-simplicial-set}). \MS
+(Theorem \refpage{C^x-is-simplicial-set}). \MS